 It was reported by the Centers for Disease Control (CDC) that in 2017 there were over 37,000 fatal injuries resulting from falls throughout the United States.
 In the same year there were over 8.6 million non-fatal injuries resulting from fall injuries.

-Falling is sometimes an unavoidable occurrence among the elderly, but in a nursing home or senior care facility it is usually avoidable and preventable.
+Falling is sometimes an unavoidable occurrence among the elderly, but in a nursing home or senior care facility, it is usually avoidable and preventable.
 A well-run, effective nursing home should be able to prevent the majority of falls with proper attention and care.
-The Clinesmith Law Firm is experienced in nursing home negligence cases involving falls and works hard to bring justice to those who have suffered from negligent care.
+The Clinesmith Firm is experienced in nursing home negligence cases involving falls and works hard to bring justice to those who have suffered from negligent care.

-These falls include:
+These types of falls include: